Cosmic ocean: Egyptian mythology

 In Ancient Egyptian mythology, in the beginning the universe only consisted of a great chaotic cosmic ocean, and the ocean itself was referred to as Nu.
 In some versions of this myth, at the beginning of time, Mehet-Weret, portrayed as a cow with a sun disk between her horns, gives birth to the Sun, said to have risen from the waters of creation and to have given birth to the sun god Ra in some myths.
 The universe was enrapt by a vast mass of primordial waters, and the Benben, a pyramid mound, emerged amid this primal chaos.
-There was a lotus flower with Benben, and this when it blossomed emerged Ra.
+There was a lotus flower with Benben, and when this blossomed, Ra emerged from it.
 There were many versions of the Sun's emergence, and it was said to have emerged directly from the mound or from a lotus flower that grew from the mound, in the form of a heron, falcon, scarab beetle, or human child.
 In Heliopolis, the creation was attributed to Atum, a form of the sun god Ra, who was said to have existed in the waters of Nu as an inert potential being.

 The concept of chaos is etymologically associated with darkness, but primarily about water chaos in the form of the primary ocean (Nu) or, in the Hermopolitian version, four divine pairs of primordial deities representing its different aspects.
 The primary hill is place of the sun god Ra and the sun goddess Raet as the creator deities in Heliopolis.
 Water chaos is opposed by the first earthly mound protruding from it, with which Ra is associated in Heliopolis, and in Memphis and Thebes, Ptah with Sekhmet and Amun with Amunet as the creator deities there respectively.
 Initially, the existing ocean contains the two primordial deities who are called as the "father and mother of the deities" Nu and Nunnet.
 In the historical era, the ocean, which was placed underground, gave rise to the river Nile.
 In the Heracleopolis version of the myth, an internal connection between the ocean and chaos is noted.